dserafim1999/my-big-life/docs/modules.md

 used for specific contexts, we designate each functionality to a module.
 The idea is that, as more functionality is added to the system, the logic is contained in its own context.

+## Boilerplate

+You can find all the necessary changes and additions when creating a new module in the [templates](..\templates) directory.
+This should help you understand the different elements required, as well as help you so you can copy and paste the base structure and modify it to satisfy your requirements.

 ## New module
 To create a new module, simply create a new directory in the [modules](..\src\modules) directory with a base component to house the module's logic.
 A module should be presented to users using [cards](..\src\components\Card\index.js), displayed over the map.